 Pistazite or pistacite is a trade name for yellowish green “pistachio-colored” epidote.

-These gems would actually make better-looking faceted pieces than epidotes.
+These gems would actually make better looking faceted pieces than epidotes.
 Although clinozoisites aren’t rare, they occur rarely in sizes over 5 carats.
-The best known source of gem material is Baja California, Mexico.
 Other localities occasionally yield fine gems.
 Clinozoisite rarely occurs in pure form.
 It usually contains some iron, like its series brother, epidote.
 Clinozoisite shares a chemical formula and outward appearance (but not a crystal system) with zoisite.